 Alessandro Nesta: Introduction

 One of the greatest defenders of all time and one of the best to ever wear a Biancocelesti jersey, this legend profile will be exploring the career of the one and only Alessandro Nesta.
-Born and bred a Laziale from the age of nine, Nesta is a defender I looked up to and aspired to be like when I was young.
+Born and bred a Laziale from the age of nine, Nesta is a defender many looked up to and aspired to be like.
 He is truly a legend in every sense of the word.

 Born on March 19, 1976, in Italy’s capital, Alessandro Nesta joined La Prima Squadra della Capitale in 1985 after his father (being a Lazio fan) had declined an offer from rivals Roma.
 He remained in Lazio’s youth ranks until he was called up to the senior side for his debut against Udinese in 1994, at the young age of 17.